 Contract liabilities consist of deposits from pre-selling of condominium units (i.e., collections from real estate customers which have not reached the equity threshold to qualify for revenue recognition, excess of collections over recognized receivables (i.e., excess of collections over the goods and services transferred by Group based on percentage of completion) and advance payments from members and customers (membership dues received but are not yet due as at reporting period).
-In 2021, the movement in contract liabilities is mainly due to additional deposits received from preselling of condominium units in the "Larsen" and "Mactan Villa" projects, excess of collections over revenue recognized of certain projects and the collection of outstanding receivables of completed residential condominium units of certain projects.
-In 2020, the movement in contract liabilities is mainly due to additional deposits received from pre-selling of condominium units in the "Nara Residences" project, excess of collections over revenue recognized of certain projects and the collection of outstanding receivables of completed residential condominium units of certain projects.
+In 2022 and 2021, the movement in contract liabilities is mainly due to additional deposits received from pre-selling of condominium units in the "Larsen" and "Mactan Villa" projects, excess of collections over revenue recognized of certain projects and the collection of outstanding receivables of completed residential condominium units of certain projects.

-Revenue recognized from amounts included in contract liabilities at the beginning of 2021 and 2020 amounted to ₱1,466.7 million and ₱1,069.6 million, respectively.
+Revenue recognized from amounts included in contract liabilities at the beginning of 2022 and 2021 amounted to ₱1,178.4 million and ₱1,466.7 million, respectively.